zostay/raku-Path-Router/README.md

 is that it removes ambiguity and therefore reduces the number of possible mis-routings.

-=head2 Verifyable
+### Verifyable

 This module also provides additional tools you can use to test and verify the integrity of your router.
 These include:

-=item * An interactive shell in which you can test various paths and see the match it will return, and also test the reversability of that match.
+* An interactive shell in which you can test various paths and see the match it will return, and also test the reversability of that match.

-=item * A L<Test::Path::Router> module which can be used in your applications test suite to easily verify the integrity of your paths.
+* A Test::Path::Router module which can be used in your applications test suite to easily verify the integrity of your paths.

 ## Author